thekarlbrown/ChangeTheWorld/README.md

 4. There are a ton of placeholders for features to be added later or backend that is not yet implemented

-5. There is currently an emulator for the app here: https://appetize.io/app/rtkyh4gvg02x56uzeffx1349k4

-Please use 100%, Nexus 7, as I have not moved development to any other platforms as of yet
+5. There is currently an emulator for the app here : https://appetize.io/app/rtkyh4gvg02x56uzeffx1349k4 Please use 100%, Nexus 7, as I have not moved development to any other platforms as of yet

 --TO-DO/Tactics for Implementation --

+better implement text in initial screen

+should we optimize the boolean array that is being bundled to set the bar filter? will it be necessary once dust settles?

-how do I better handle resource allocation? when are objects destroyed? can I automate linking of data with frameworks? fix serialization of drafts
+how do I better handle resource allocation? when are objects destroyed? can I automate linking of data with frameworks?

+fix serialization of drafts

+determine if all bar methods necessary, determine if I should make leaderboard filter/access separate object

 use better directory for saving files

 pushing/pulling favorites upvote/downvote from server

-update selected on start based on IdeaPage so tags are selected and values are passed and leaderboard doesn't start on null for filters, have it so highlighting only occurs when you hit ok (not cancel)
+update selected on start based on IdeaPage so tags are selected and values are passed and leaderboard doesn't start on null

+for filters, have it so highlighting only occurs when you hit ok (not cancel)

 optimize sort algorithms change dataadapter containers new for minimum size and quickest content